cessda/cessda.cdc.versions/README.md

 ## Project Structure

-The CDC product is made up of several components, which can be grouped as Data Gathering, User Facing, Management and QA & Deployment.
+The CDC product is made up of several components, which can be grouped as Data Gathering, User Facing and Management.
+There are also some repositories which are concerned with Documentation & Issue Tracking and QA & Deployment respectively..

 ### Data Gathering components